oguzcatal/GlobalAIHubMachineLearningCourse/README.md

 **Surname:** Çatal
 **Email:** oguzcatal@gmail.com

-This repository is for holding information about homeworks and project of Global AI Hub - "Introduction to Python Programming Course".
+This repository is for holding information about homeworks and project of Global AI Hub - "Introduction to Machine Learning Course".
 Descriptions of the project are elaborated below.

-## Paying You!
+## Default
-This is a knowledge contest. simply, it includes 10 questions which are chosen by randomly from the source and have only one correct answer.
-In the end contestant is deemed successful or not according the amount of correct answer(>5).
+Explain

 ## Requirements
-The source file for questions is avaliable to download in /Final Project.
-Alternatively, you can choose another source for questions if you wish.

 ```
 import pandas as pd
 import random